-If you use the wrong form it is easy to move the body part or joint out of proper alignment.
-This can cause injury so make sure you know what you are doing and use the right weight.
+It is easy to move a body part or joint out of alignment if you use the incorrect form.
+This can result in injury, so know exactly what you are doing and that you are using the appropriate weight.

 Now, when should we include machines in our workouts compared to free weights?